Understand AI and data traffic with policy, cost, and routing context.

 OpenTelemetry Tracing

 Distributed tracing with automatic context propagation across every proxy hop.
-The #[with_telemetry] proc macro instruments functions with zero boilerplate.
+The #[with_telemetry] proc macro instruments functions with minimal boilerplate.

 - Automatic span creation and context propagation